nielssorensen/OpenEmu-wiki/NEW-UI-BUILD-(25TH-JAN-2012).md

 ###General Comments / Tweaks

-45 -	Random overly fussy one to start, but I notice that the first time I open preferences from a new build, the window does a weird flickery /  flash thing.
+45 -	<strike>Random overly fussy one to start, but I notice that the first time I open preferences from a new build, the window does a weird flickery /  flash thing.
 This also happens sometimes
 	after I quit, relaunch the app and open the preferences sometimes too.
-I assume what is happening is, we are loading all of the bits and pieces it needs at the same time the window is opening, so this flicker is the split second as the window draws itself on screen?
+I assume what is happening is, we are loading all of the bits and pieces it needs at the same time the window is opening, so this flicker is the split second as the window draws itself on screen?</strike>

 46 -	<strike>This is one of those crazy designer tweaks.
 In the image below, looking at the green lines, it shows the distance between content and the bottom edge of a window.
 Can we 	double check the gap or space here is always 22px **in Library, Gameplay & Controls** (in Controls it is the gap between the recessed panel and the window edge).. </strike>